Optimal Thermalization under Indefinite Causal Order with Identical and Asymmetric Baths: Introduction

 In a recent work, Felce and Vedral~\cite{PhysRevLett.125.070603} investigated whether quantum mechanical uncertainty in the causal order of operations can provide an advantage in thermodynamic tasks.
 They showed that placing two identical thermalizing channels in an indefinite causal order can drive a two-level system to a state whose effective temperature differs from that of the baths, and proposed a refrigeration cycle that exploits this mechanism.
 Subsequent studies~\cite{PhysRevResearch.4.L032029,Goldberg_2023} have explored related questions in cooling, work extraction, and thermodynamic resource theories, and have identified causal coherence as a nonclassical ingredient relevant to thermodynamic tasks.
 A key insight emerging from these works is that interference between different causal orders can alter the system dynamics in a manner that cannot be reproduced by any fixed sequential application of thermal channels.

 Felce and Vedral’s protocol implements thermodynamic operations as quantum channels acting on a system, with the channel order controlled by an ancillary qubit.
 After the protocol, a measurement on the control qubit leaves the system in a thermal state.
 The control qubit was initialized and measured along specific directions on the Bloch sphere, and the dependence of the final system state on the initial state and measurement direction of the control qubit was not analyzed.
 We address this gap by generalizing their protocol to allow (i) an arbitrary initial state of the control qubit, (ii) an arbitrary measurement direction, and (iii) two distinct thermal baths instead of identical ones.
 Within this more general setting, we derive a closed-form expression for the effective inverse temperature $\beta_f$ of a two-level system, and determine the optimal parameters that maximize the cooling or heating of the system state.
 Our results provide a broader framework for assessing the potential usefulness of indefinite causal order in thermodynamic applications such as refrigeration.
-They also quantify how coherence and measurement of the control qubit act as tunable thermodynamic resources, and identify the conditions under which indefinite causal order offers a genuine advantage over any definite causal order.
+They also quantify how coherence and measurement of the control qubit act as tunable thermodynamic resources, and identify the conditions under which the quantum SWITCH yields thermal responses unattainable by protocols with a definite causal order for the class of thermalizing channels considered in this work.

+It is also useful to investigate whether the thermodynamic behavior induced by the quantum SWITCH considered in this work can be reproduced by protocols employing a definite causal order, such as adaptive strategies described within the quantum comb framework~\cite{PhysRevLett.101.060401,PhysRevA.80.022339}.
+In the present setting, this comparison can be addressed analytically because the thermalizing channels considered here reset the system to the corresponding thermal state independently of the input state.
+This property implies that any protocol with a definite causal order yields a final system state determined solely by the thermal state of the channel applied last, thereby establishing a fixed-order benchmark for the thermodynamic task studied.
+This perspective helps clarify the role of coherent control of causal order in shaping the effective thermalization of the target qubit.

 This paper is organized as follows.
 Section~\ref{sec:setup} introduces the setup and the underlying model.
 Section~\ref{sec:identical-baths} presents the analytic treatment and optimization of the ICO protocol with identical baths.
 Section~\ref{sec:different-baths} extends the analysis to the case of distinct baths.
+Section~\ref{sec:fixed-order-comparison} provides a comparison with protocols employing a definite causal order.
 Finally, Section~\ref{sec:discussion} summarizes our findings and discusses their implications.